htdavis/ca-apm-fieldpack-epa-rhel/README.md

 # Install and Configure EPA Plug-ins for RHEL

 1. Extract the plug-ins to \<*EPAgent_Home*\>/epaplugins.
-2. Configure the IntroscopeEPAgent.properties file in \<*EPAgent_Home*\> by adding these stateless plug-in properties.
+2. Configure the IntroscopeEPAgent.properties file in \<*EPAgent_Home*\> by adding these stateless plug-in properties:

     introscope.epagent.plugins.stateless.names=DISKSTAT,SAR,PSWAS,VMSTAT,MPSTAT (can be appended to a previous entry)
     introscope.epagent.stateless.DISKSTAT.command=perl <epa_home>/epaplugins/rhel/rhelDiskStats.pl